 We have undergone a massive backyard landscaping project–going from a dirt hill to a beautiful flagstone patio.
+We decided we’d go the extrta mile and designed our own shed!
+You should definitely design your own shed, it was so much fun!
 We began looking for a way to improve our backyard and make it a lot more like home.
 A friend of ours told us that about a company that would help us get our vision off the ground, and we were very interested because we heard that some landscapers use something similar to mobile scheduling and appointment scheduler to make sure that they were organized when dealing with customers and that was exactly what we wanted!
 Suffice it to say to see our vision come to life has been very exciting!
 Latham Landscape was wonderful to work with and was able to see the big picture, when all it was was just a pile of dirt and low shrubs.
 They worked with our designs and made it happen!
 Our house was built on a hill, so the “no” backyard was the problem child to the property and was on our major “to-do” list.
 Although we had many challenges to overcome, we were able to see that there was potential and could be a great investment.
 Our property backs up to a historical river and walking trails so we love how private and secluded it feels, especially now that we can go outside and enjoy it!

 Resources are listed below.

 Here are some of BEFORE pictures:

 As you tell from the BEFORE pictures, we had quite the height and hill drop!
 Not really a place to hang out and not to mention all the bugs, critters and snakes back there!
 So our goal was to create a way to get from the driveway to the backyard, and to fix the erosion problems we started to have.
 We knew we wanted a patio to hang out, a stone fire pit and a little grass section where the kids could run and play.
 We have a small natural spring head that begins in our backyard, so we decided to play it up and make it into a pretty stream.